 I’ve learned that as we pursue matters that begin with the notion of excellence we are in all likelihood going to talk ourselves into thinking of something that is utterly impossible for mere humans to accomplish.

 Some things are attainable.
 Excellence is something humans talk plenty about.
 We chat about it as though it is something we can set our sites upon then persevere on our “To do” list then to simply get there by human effort.
 No so.
 In fact, never so.
-When we begin to chat about excellence and we must understand what stands behind that notion – it is a notion that appeal to our lower, broken nature.
+When we begin to chat about excellence and we must understand what stands behind that notion – it is a notion that appeals to our lower, broken nature.

 The concept of excellence is not biblical.
 Instead of the “E” word we are wise to align ourselves with the biblical concept of “Greatness” – a word God repeats many times in the scriptures and holds high as a concept that describes his character and that which he calls his people to develop as we walk increasing dependence upon him.